ffabbr/obsidian-study-assist/README.md

 - **Model**: defaults to `gpt-5.1`.
 - **Storage folder**: where highlights, flashcards, and progress are stored (default: `.flashcards`).

-## Installation
-Install from the Obsidian Community Plugins browser once the plugin is published.

-## Development
-- `npm install`
-- `npm run dev`

 ## License
 MIT